nils91/som/README.md

 ### SOM bitlanguage (.hra)

 The bitlanguage replaces the opcode bits with human-readable letter codes.
+There are 2 versions of .hra: .hras and .hrac.
+In hras memory addresses still need to be written, while in hrac the compiller allocates the addresses used.
 The file only contains the commands, the compiler handles the accumulator bits.
-N is specified at the top of the file as `N 5`. hra also allows the `ACC` and `EXIT` symbols in place of addresses.
-The start address can be set with `START [N]`, but doesn´t have to, in which case it is calculated automatically (and is subsequently available as a symbol).
-Additional symbols are the ones given in above table `basic memory layout`.
-It is also possible to define own symbols: `SYMBOL [VALUE]`.
-Symbols can also be accessed as arrays: `SYMBOL[0]` would be the same as `SYMBOL` and point to `[VALUE]`, while `SYMBOL[1]` would point to `[VALUE]+1`.
+N is specified at the top of the file as `;n=5`. hra also allows  symbols in place of addresses.
+Builtin are the ones outlined in the table basic memory layout, more can be definded by the user.
+The start address can be set with `;start=26`.
 Comments are supported, but only as line comments starting with `'#'`.
-The following is a valid .hra program: (TODO: outdated, needs update)
+The following is a valid .hras program:
 ```
 ;n=5
-;start=11
-NAND ACC
-CJMP EXIT
+;start=26
+NAW ADR_EVAL
 ```

 That program is equivalent to above bitcode example.
+The same in hrac would only need to contain the command (`NAW ADR_EVAL`), n and the start address are calculated automatically.

+### Language features hras

+### Language features hrac

 ### SOM simplified (.hrb)